ebayasgalan/jQuery-repos/README.md

-This is a repository with collection of javascript and jquery
+This is a repository with collection of simple javascript and jquery projects